egel-lang/egel/README.md

-2. The vendor based model (MacOS and Windows) where C++ libraries are usually not provided since they are brittle to link against, and where one usually compiles these libraries from scratch and statically links them in.
+2. The vendor based model (MacOS and Windows) where C++ libraries are usually not provided since they are brittle to link against, and where one usually compiles these libraries from scratch and statically links them in or distributes them with the application.
    Links to the vendors are provided as git submodules in the vendor directory and, you're on your own here, you'll need to download and compile those libraries.
 There's a separate README.md in the vendor directory that should help somewhat.